lapluviosilla/amplenote-templater/README.md

 1. Use the {Templater: New Note Link} expression to bring up a form to generate the link.

-2. Now when you have ["new note" links](https://www.amplenote.com/help/using_note_templates#Creating_a_gallery_of_templates_using_the__new_note__link) as described in the Amplenote docs, there will be a "Dynamic Templater: Create" button that lets you create it while parsing the template as a dynamic template.
+2. Now when you have ["new note" links](https://www.amplenote.com/help/using_note_templates#Creating_a_gallery_of_templates_using_the__new_note__link) as described in the Amplenote docs, there will be a "Dynamic Templater: Create" button that lets you create it while parsing the source note as a dynamic template.

 ### **Task Start/Hide Dates**